erikvilla1/calibration_traceability_portfolio/README.md

 1. A calibration-event history containing repeating item sections
 2. An item-to-master assignment report
 3. An inventory report containing descriptions, departments, and tool settings
+4. Audit traceability to easily identify which tools were calibrated with which master, cleaner format.

 This project normalizes those reports since I cannot publicly publish the company's items due to legal reasons, connects them by item number, validates the relationships and creates a filtered traceability report.